bbeat2782/Projects/san_diego_collision_eda/README.md

 - Engineered features from the text of each unique charge description to group them into larger categories
 - Created interactive visualization with Tableau so that viewers can look at specific location in San Diego County

+# (Why)
+(Why I started this project)

 ## Data Collection

 ### Original dataset

 #### Traffic Collisions - basic reports
+The following is a sample rows from the dataset that contains record from 2015 January to 2023 May.
+It's downloaded from City of San Diego Open Data Portal, and it updates daily.

 |    |   report_id | date_time           |   police_beat |   address_no_primary | address_pd_primary   | address_road_primary   | address_sfx_primary   | address_pd_intersecting   | address_name_intersecting   | address_sfx_intersecting   | violation_section   | violation_type   | charge_desc                                            |   injured |   killed | hit_run_lvl   |
 |---:|------------:|:--------------------|--------------:|---------------------:|:---------------------|:-----------------------|:----------------------|:--------------------------|:----------------------------|:---------------------------|:--------------------|:-----------------|:-------------------------------------------------------|----------:|---------:|:--------------|
 |  0 |      171111 | 2015-01-14 20:00:00 |           835 |                 4200 |                      | JUNIPER                | STREET                |                           |                             |                            | MISC-HAZ            | VC               | MISCELLANEOUS HAZARDOUS VIOLATIONS OF THE VEHICLE CODE |         0 |        0 | MISDEMEANOR   |